supercollider/rfcs/README.md

 ## Finalizing an RFC

 When it appears that most open questions in the discussion have been resolved and addressed in the RFC's text, a motion for a Final Comment Period may be made.
 A Final Comment Period lasts 14 days.
 If no major new developments occur, the RFC is marked as **passed** or **rejected**.
 The motion for the Final Comment Period may be made by anyone who was involved in the discussion.

+After the RFC is finalized, close the issue in the core SuperCollider repository.

 ## Implementing a passed RFC